By Farrah Penn - Last Updated: Contact Author

 To sum up, UDF is the standard format for DVDs now, and the old one was ISO 9660.
 Also, you can have multiple file systems on DVD i.e. ISO9660/UDF disk, in order to make it most compatible.
 If your disk is written with ISO9660 only, then this non-UDF mastered DVD will cause error in VLC playback.

 Reset VLC or Install Libdvdcss for Playing NON-UDF DVDs

-Hint: If your disc is ISO9660 only (as oppose to UDF or UDF/ISO9660 bridge), then there is no luck with VLC at this time.
+Hint: If your disc is ISO9660 only (as opposed to UDF or UDF/ISO9660 bridge), then there is no luck with VLC at this time.
 According to VideoLAN wiki updated in 2019, although libcdio supports ISO9660 image reading, VLC have no access plugin to use it.
 This mostly happens with old DVDs, and you can jump to next solution to rip non-UDF DVD for successful VLC playback.

 If you are uncertain whether "IOS9660 only" complaint DVD caused this error and prefer to troubleshoot VLC, update VLC to the lasted version (menu > help > Check for updates) and read on.

 Install Libdvdcss in VLC to Fix DVD Playback Error

 Libdvdcss is a free DVD playback library designed by VLC to access DVDs without bothering about decryption.
 You can install it to solve some DVD won't play in VLC error.
 For ISO9660 however, you have to either use another player like WMP or rip and convert DVD for successful playback.

 Step 1.
 Download Libdvdcss from VideoLAN resources, and install it.
 The latest version of Libdvdcss is 1.4.1.